Police: Child sex crimes investigation turns up pipe bombs

-BURLINGTON, Wis.
-(AP) -- The Racine County Sheriff's Office says authorities who were investigating a man on allegations of child sex abuse found pipe bombs in a Burlington residence.
+The Racine County Sheriff's Office says authorities who were investigating a man on allegations of child sex abuse found pipe bombs in a Burlington residence.

 A sheriff's office release says that 38-year-old Kyle Gustin is being held in the Racine County Jail on two counts of possession of improvised explosives and numerous counts of child sex crimes.